Tatsuo Fukuda

-Tatsuo Fukuda (福田達夫, Fukuda Tatsuo, born 5 March 1967) is a Japanese politician who currently serves as chairman of the General Council of the ruling Liberal Democratic Party.
+Tatsuo Fukuda (福田達夫, Fukuda Tatsuo) is a Japanese politician who currently serves as chairman of the General Council of the ruling Liberal Democratic Party.
 He also serves as a member of the House of Representatives for the Liberal Democratic Party.
 He is the son of former Prime Minister Yasuo Fukuda and grandson of former Prime Minister Takeo Fukuda.

 Early life and career

 Tatsuo Fukuda was born on 5 March 1967 in Tokyo, Japan.
 Fukuda graduated from Keio University and subsequently studied at the School of Advanced International Studies at Johns Hopkins University.
 Following a decade as an employee of the Mitsubishi Corporation, Fukuda served as a secretary for his father, Yasuo, when he was chief cabinet secretary.
 Upon his father's ascension to the prime ministership in 2007, Fukuda served as his secretary.

 Political career

 Following his father's retirement in 2012, Fukuda was elected to the House of Representatives in the 2012 General Election, representing Gunma 4th District.
-He is a member of the Seiwa Seisaku Kenkyūkai, currently the largest faction in the Liberal Democratic Party.
+He is a member of the Seiwa Seisaku Kenkyūkai, the then largest faction in the Liberal Democratic Party.